LeoPlatform/rstreams/content/rstreams-flow/getting-started.en.md

 deficiencies, however, it is believed that it is extensible enough that these can be improved or worked around.
 {{</ notice >}}

+{{< notice info >}}RStreams Flow has been tested in the latest Visual Studio Code version and the examples demonstrate using VSCode.
+It is known to work with other IDEs such as IntelliJ and there's nothing specific to VSCode except documentation geared toward using VSCode.
+{{</ notice >}}

 # Summary
 Get up an running to develop with RStreams with the sample app in less than 30 minutes.